dotnetweekly/dnw-gatsby/src/newsletters/2018/46/porting-from-aspnet-to-aspnet-core-part-2-third-party-dependencies.md

 ---
 _id: 5be9a6ecf03565c12a387dc1
-title: 'Porting from ASP.NET to ASP.NET Core - Part 2: Third party dependencies'
+title: "Porting from ASP.NET to ASP.NET Core - Part 2: Third party dependencies"
 url: 'https://jmezach.github.io/2018/11/07/porting-from-asp.net-to-asp.net-core-part-2-third-party-dependencies/'
 category: 5be9a6ecf03565c12a387dc1
 slug: 'porting-from-aspnet-to-aspnet-core-part-2-third-party-dependencies'